Page Created 12/29/23 Updated 4/21/26)

-Within the Optima Bowling World, the Livelihood and Lifespan Relation posits that livelihood development and lifespan performance interact through a cyclical, systemic, hierarchical process rather than through linear stages.
-A livelihood is not something a person progresses through once and then leaves behind.
-It is a domain in which individuals repeatedly move between research and activation as their capacities, responsibilities, and contexts evolve over a lifetime.
+Within the Optima Bowling World, the Livelihood and Lifespan Relation posits that livelihood development and lifespan performance interact through a cyclical, systemic, hierarchical process rather than through linear steps culminating in a higher-order human.
+Livelihood development is not something a person progresses through once and then leaves behind.
+It is a domain in which individuals repeatedly move between research and activation as their capacities, responsibilities, and contexts evolve over the course of a lifetime.

-This page establishes the correct frame: livelihood development follows the same LPPC cycle that governs all conscious performance, an ascending movement of research, and a descending movement of performance into activation.
+This page establishes the correct frame: livelihood development follows the same LPPC psychological mechanism that governs all conscious performance, an ascending movement of research for development, and a descending movement of performance activation.

 Livelihood occupies a central place in adult life because it continuously engages attention, responsibility, identity, and contribution.

 As a result, livelihood is not developmentally neutral.
-It is one of the primary fields in which conscious performance is either refined or constrained.
-From the Optima Bowling World perspective, livelihood development does not progress through stages.
-It advances through repeated cycling between inquiry and enactment.
+It is the primary field from which conscious performance is either refined or constrained.
+The Optima Bowling World perspective holds that livelihood development advances through evolutionary stages by repeating the cycle between inquiry and enactment.

-Livelihood development unfolds through two complementary and recurring movements:
+Livelihood development unfolds through two complementary and recurring phases:

 1. Research for Livelihood Development (Ascending)

-In this movement, attention turns upward and inward.
-Individuals begin to question what their work means, how responsibility is being carried, whether effort and value remain aligned, and what no longer fits current understanding.
+In the research-for-livelihood development phase, attention turns upward and inward.
+Individuals begin to question what their work means, how responsibility is being carried out, whether effort and value remain aligned, and what no longer fits their current understanding.

 Dissatisfaction for its own sake, it is not.
 It is a functional inquiry, the same ascending movement that is explicitly found in the LPPC model.
 Research becomes necessary when existing patterns of work can no longer support coherence.